alumet-dev/helm-charts/README.md

 --set alumet-relay-server.tolerations[0].effect=NoSchedule \
 ```

-You can add several totlerations tolerations variable is a table.
+You can add several tolerations: the variable is a list of objects.

 ### deployment config map relay server